Kaun Banega Crorepati: Season 16: 2024–2025

 Sony Entertainment Television announced the 16th season of KBC on 16 April 2024.
 Registration began on 26 April.
 The season premiered on 12 August.

 A new segment called 'Super Sawaal' was started.
 After crossing the first threshold of Rs.
 10,000, a question is presented without any options.
 The contestant has to answer it without options.
 If the answer is correct, a power-up called 'Dugnaastra' is activated.
 The contestant can use this power-up only once between questions 6 and 10.
 The contestant presses a buzzer before the options are presented.
 On pressing the buzzer, the power-up is activated.
 It doubles the prize amount for that particular question.
 If the answer is correct, the contestant wins a bonus of the same amount of prize money.
 The contestant answers this question without any lifeline.
 The 'Super Sandook' segment was continued from the previous season.

 Unlike the previous seasons, in which KBC Play Along contestants used to get a chance to be on the hot seat every Friday, this time a whole week, generally the last week of the month is dedicated to KBC Play Along contestants and is called 'India Challenger Week'.
 The top two winners of the Fastest Finger First round come for a 'Jaldi 5' round, where questions will be put up, and the one who presses a buzzer first and answers it correctly wins a point.
 The first one to get 5 correct answers gets on the hot seat.

 In December 2024, registrations were opened again to celebrate the 25th anniversary of the show.
-On 20th January 2025, The show began its 25th-anniversary celebrations and began a new segment Kahaani Jeet Ki where all the crorepatis of previous seasons came into the show and talked about how KBC changed their lives.
+On 20 January 2025, The show began its 25th-anniversary celebrations and began a new segment Kahaani Jeet Ki where all the crorepatis of previous seasons came into the show and talked about how KBC changed their lives.
 The final episode aired on 11 March 2025.

-Season 17: 2025
+Season 17: 2025–2026

 Sony Entertainment Television announced the 17th season of KBC on 8 April 2025.
 Registration began on 14 April.
-The season will premiere on 11 August.
+The first episode aired on 11 August.
 The tagline used for the season was Jahan Akal Hai Wahan Akad Hai.